 Pupils should be taught to read fluently, understand extended prose (both fiction and non-fiction) and be encouraged to read for pleasure.
 National Curriculum, July 2014

 Reading is at the heart of our society; children who have developed a positive approach to reading will be able to navigate our textually rich world.
 Here at Joy Lane, reading is a highly valued aspect of the curriculum.
 Reading provides the opportunity for children to develop their imaginations; give opinions in class discussions; take ideas to use in their writing; and ultimately interpret and become engaged in the world around us.
 During the school day, children regularly encounter a variety of texts in a range of settings: early morning work; English lessons; Guided Reading; assemblies; library browsing time; the classroom book corner; or through listening to a story as a class.
 Children at Joy Lane enjoy having literature read to them, starting with picture books and stories in our nursery, through to reading a class novel in KS2.
-While children across the school follow our structured staged reading scheme, they also have access to well-stocked book corners in each classroom and a KS1 and KS2 library, where they can borrow books to enjoy at home.
-Our aim is to promote a love of reading, and our regular whole school events, such as dress-up days, book clubs and book fairs, serve to support this goal.
+While children across the school follow our staged reading scheme, they also have access to well-stocked book corners in each classroom and a KS1 and KS2 library, where they can borrow books to enjoy at home.
+'Book Blether' time is a weekly opportunity for teachers to genuinely connect with their class as readers, learning about their class’ reader identities with the view to support them in their reading journey.
+Our aim is to promote a love of reading in our daily practice, and our regular whole school events, such as dress-up days, book clubs and book fairs, serve to support this goal.

 Pupils should develop the stamina and skills to write at length, with accurate spelling and punctuation.
 National Curriculum, July 2014